n0k0m3/Archive-Azur-Lane-Scripts-Autopatcher/README.md

 Forked from k0np4ku's source repo

 From k0np4ku:
-Archive repository of the old Autopatcher
+Archive repository of the old Autopatcher:

 **v2.x.x** contains the source code of old autopatcher (2018)\
 **v3.x.x** contains the source code of an autopatcher which I've never fully publish to github (2019)